nidve01/bootstrap/README-postInstall.md

 ### Registry
 The registry endpoint is used to push your project image to this registry; it can be later used as a deployment target endpoint.

-Please <a href="https://hub.docker.com/" target="new">signup</a> with Docker Hub for an account.
-Use the Docker Hub login info to create registry endpoint in qubeship
+Please <a href="https://hub.docker.com/" target="new">signup</a> with Docker Hub for an account, then use the Docker Hub login info to create your registry endpoint in Qubeship.

 #### Create Your Registry Endpoint

 Open the qubeship app http://192.168.99.100:7000 (refer to the installation success message for APP url)
-1. Login to app with your github credentials
+1. Login to app with your GitHub credentials
-2. Open the left navigation menu --> Endpoints --> New
+2. Open the left navigation menu --> Endpoints --> + (Add Endpoint)
-3. Enter the below details and save
+3. Enter the below details and save:
 ```
 Name: "DockerHubRegistry"
 URL: https://registry.hub.docker.com/